STORM-IRIT/Radium-Engine/doc/developer/keymapping.md

 ## Usage

-You first need to add into every configuration file (located in the `install_dir/Configs/` folder) an entry which will bind your action to a key.
+First step is to add the context, the actions and associated bindings to the manager.
+To this end you can either use configuration file or call Ra::Gui::KeyMappingManager::addContext and Ra::Gui::KeyMappingManager::addAction.

+### Configuration file

+This can be done with a xml configuration file.
+Viewer and camera manipulator basic configuration file is bundled with radium install (located in the `install_dir/Configs/` folder).
+You can extends edit this file or copy it somewhere else, and load it with Ra::Gui::KeyMappingManager::loadConfiguration.

-This file as an only `keymaps` node, with `keymap` per binding.
+This file as an only `keymaps` node, with one `keymap` node per binding.

 ~~~{.xml}
 <keymaps>